 (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 These premises define the pure production-consumption economy, they are certain, true, and primary, and therefore satisfy all methodological requirements.
-The graphical representation is given on Wikimedia.
+The graphical representation is given on Wikimedia AXEC31.

-Under the conditions of market clearing and budget balancing in each period the price is given by P=W/R (1), i.e. the market clearing price is always equal to unit wage costs.
-This is the MOST ELEMENTARY form of the macroeconomic price theorem also called Law of Supply and Demand.
+Under the conditions of market clearing and budget-balancing in each period, the price is given by P=W/R (1), i.e. the market-clearing price is always equal to unit wage costs.
+This is the MOST ELEMENTARY form of the macroeconomic price theorem also called the Law of Supply and Demand.

 The first thing to notice is that the macro-boss can realize any level of employment L under the condition of market-clearing and budget balancing.
 The macro-boss is indifferent with regard to the employment level because monetary profit Qm is zero at all employment levels.
 The real wage is given with W/P=R (1) and to simplify matters here it is assumed that the productivity R is equal on all levels of employment.

-There are concepts which are both economic and measurable, e.g. wage rate, labor time, output, price, consumption expenditures, profit etc. It seems to be a rather straightforward idea for economists to show how their foundational concepts are logically interrelated.
+There are concepts that are both economic and measurable, e.g. wage rate, labor time, output, price, consumption expenditures, profit, etc. It seems to be a rather straightforward idea for economists to show how their foundational concepts are logically interrelated.
 This is the very precondition of coherent talk about the economy.
 It is a fact, though, that economists have not managed to define their basic concepts consistently.
-In marked contrast, every physics student knows how the basic concepts of their subject matter, e.g. mass, force, energy, velocity, acceleration, fit logically together and relate to reality.
+In marked contrast, every physics student knows how the basic concepts of their subject matter, e.g. mass, force, energy, velocity, acceleration, fit logically together, and relate to reality.

 As a result, we have after 200+ years of brain-dead blather that neither Walrasians, Keynesians, Marxians, Austrians nor Pluralists have any idea what profit is and how the price- and profit mechanism works.
 Not only this, the know-nothings of economics pester the world with economic policy proposals.